-- 1. An application for temporary use must, in addition to the documentation referred to in section 90(2), be accompanied by - (a) a power of attorney from the registered owner of the land if the applicant is not the registered - (b) if the land is encumbered by a bond, the bondholder's consent' - (c) a locality plan; - (d) a copy of the title deed which is registered in the Deeds Office at the time when the application is submitted; - (e) a copy of the zoning certificate, including any notices published in terms of this By-law which has the purpose of changing the land use rights which may be applicable.

-- 2. The motivation contemplated in section 90(2)(d) must contain at least the following information: - (a) reference to the objective and principles contained in this By-law; - (b) reference to the Integrated Development Plan and Municipal Spatial Development Framework and its components and any other policies, plans or frameworks with specific reference on how this application complies with it or deviated from it; - (c) The need and desirability of the application; - (d) Discuss the application in terms of the Development Principles, norms and standards as referred to in Chapter 2 of the Act.
+- An application for temporary use must, in addition to the documentation referred to in section 90(2), be accompanied by - - (a) a power of attorney from the registered owner of the land if the applicant is not the registered owner; - (b) if the land is encumbered by a bond, the bondholder's consent' - (c) a locality plan; - (d) a copy of the title deed which is registered in the Deeds Office at the time when the application is submitted; - (e) a copy of the zoning certificate, including any notices published in terms of this By-law which has the purpose of changing the land use rights which may be applicable. - 2.
+The motivation contemplated in section 90(2)(d) must contain at least the following information: - (a) reference to the objective and principles contained in this By-law; - (b) reference to the Integrated Development Plan and Municipal Spatial Development Framework and its components and any other policies, plans or frameworks with specific reference on how this application complies with it or deviated from it; - (c) The need and desirability of the application; - (d) Discuss the application in terms of the Development Principles, norms and standards as referred to in Chapter 2 of the Act.

-SCHEDULE 15 CODE OF CONDUCT FOR MEMBERS OF THE MUNICIPAL APPEAL TRIBUNAL

-I, the undersigned,

-Full names: Identity Number: Residing at:

-do hereby declare thereunder: that I will uphold tl ne Code (of Conduct of the Municipal Appeal Tribunal contained
+SCHEDULE 15 CODE OF CONDUCT FOR MEMBERS OF THE MUNICIPAL APPEAL TRIBUNAL do hereby declare that I will uphold the Code of Conduct of the Municipal Appeal Tribunal contained hereunder: